 6. Breathe deeply.

-7. Hold this pose for up to 3 minutes.
+7. Hold this pose for up to three minutes.

-While Frog Pose offers many benefits, there are risks and precautions to consider.
+While Frog Pose has several potential benefits, there are some risks and precautions to consider.
 Most importantly, make sure you warm up your body before doing the pose.
 Slowly ease your way into the pose, and be careful not to force yourself into any position.

 • have lower back, hip, or knee injuries or concerns